huggingface/transformers/docs/source/perplexity.rst

-This is quick to compute since the perplexity of each segment can be computed in one forward pass, but serves as a poor approximation of the fully-factorized perplexity and will typically yield a higher (worse) PPL because the model will not be able to take advantage of all the available context at most of the prediction steps.
+This is quick to compute since the perplexity of each segment can be computed in one forward pass, but serves as a poor approximation of the fully-factorized perplexity and will typically yield a higher (worse) PPL because the model will have less context at most of the prediction steps.

 Instead, the PPL of fixed-length models should be evaluated with a sliding-window strategy.
 This involves repeatedly sliding the